StratusGrid/terraform-account-starter/README.md

 ### `ec2-default-instance-profile.tf`
 The file contains the SG module for building our EC2 Instance IAM Role that enables SSM, and CloudWatch Publishing.

+### `ecs-account-settings.tf`
+This file contains the ECS account settings to enable long ARN formats and Container Insights

 ### `eventbridge.tf`
 This file contains the event bridge rule for if ECS, RDS, EC@, Backups, or DynamoDB don't meed the required tagging, this is only enabled if `control_tower_enabled == false`.